Aging at Home Puts Strain on Housing Market for Buyers, Silver Lining for Remodelers

 Remodelers have a golden opportunity for the current trend by making changes to homes so they’re more friendly to aging homeowners.
 Remodeling bathrooms and kitchens can be a huge help along with widening entryways.
 For high net worth clients, you can even install an elevator in multiple story homes.

 The idea is simply to look at the ways you can eliminate the reasons an elderly person would have to leave instead of going by choice.

 Create relationships with service providers along the way.
 Recommending lawn maintenance Pros and house cleaners you trust adds a bit more value and helps your client visualize being able to stay in the home they love.

-For your clients that are at the peak of their careers, start having some of these conversations early.
-While they’re in their top earning years, they’re in a better position to make some of those upgrades years before they need them and before it’s a bigger financial strain.
+For your clients who are at the peak of their careers, start having some of these conversations early.
+While they’re in their top-earning years, they’re in a better position to make some of those upgrades years before they need them and before it’s a bigger financial strain.
 Start brainstorming with them and see if they’re committed to staying in their home through the aging process.

 What About Younger Homeowners?

 The elderly aren’t the only ones staying put.
-All homeowners have to decide whether to stay or go as their house no longer meets their needs.
+All homeowners have to decide whether to renovate or move as their house no longer meets their needs.
 With the elderly not putting their family-friendly homes on the market, younger people with growing families don’t have as many existing home opportunities.

-One option is to build a new home.
+As we mentioned above, the market clearly wants the constriction of new homes.
 But for many, renovating their current space is a more affordable option and might be more attractive if they’re in a good neighborhood with good schools.

-Regardless, it’s shaping up to be a solid season in the housing market for remodelers across the entire spectrum of homeowner ages.
+Regardless, it’s shaping up to be a solid season in the housing market as remodeling opportunities rise across the entire spectrum of homeowner ages.